influxdata/helm-charts/charts/influxdb/README.md

-# InfluxDB
+# InfluxDB Helm chart

-##  An Open-Source Time Series Database

-[InfluxDB](https://github.com/influxdata/influxdb) is an open source time series database built by the folks over at [InfluxData](https://influxdata.com) with no external dependencies.
+[InfluxDB](https://github.com/influxdata/influxdb) is an open source time series database with no external dependencies.
 It's useful for recording metrics, events, and performing analytics.

+The InfluxDB Helm chart bootstraps an InfluxDB StatefulSet and service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+## Prerequisites

+- Kubernetes 1.4+
+- (Optional) PV provisioner support in the underlying infrastructure

 ## QuickStart